harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/hygiene-metrics.md

 Data for hygiene categories are derived from your [integrations](/docs/category/connectors-and-integrations).

-You can add custom hygiene categories by configuring **Custom Hygiene Misses** in your issue management [connectors](../sei-integrations/sei-integrations-overview.md).
+You can add custom hygiene categories by configuring **Custom Hygiene Misses** in your issue management [SEI connectors](../sei-integrations/sei-integrations-overview.md).
 You can have up to ten categories.

 You can modify the importance of each category when you [configure the Issue Hygiene Report](#configure-the-issue-hygiene-report).